digitalbricklayer/techteapotcom/content/posts/a-new-dawn.md

 There are a number of ways you can host a static site:

 1. Self host on your own server or from one of the many web hosting providers.
-Even a very small virtual server would be capable of hosting quite a large site.
-The only software you need is a web server capable of serving static files like NGINX or Apache;
+Even a very small virtual server would be capable of hosting quite a large static site.
+The only software you need is a web server capable of serving static files like [NGINX](https://nginx.org/en/) or [Apache](http://httpd.apache.org/);
 2. Host using one of the cloud providers like Microsoft Azure or Amazon AWS.
 Microsoft have a great [document explaining how to host a static site on Microsoft Azure](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website).
 Amazon have a pretty [good document too](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html);
 3. Use a dedicated static file host like [Netlify](https://www.netlify.com/) or [Github Pages](https://pages.github.com/).